wundergraph/wundergraph/docs-website/src/pages/docs/architecture/wundergraph-rpc-protocol-explained.md

 allowing the backend to update or revoke the user's auth state.

 If the user is logged in, this endpoint will return an HTTP `200` with the JSON encoded `User` object as the response body.
-If no user is logged in, it will return an empty response with a `204` response code.
+If no user is logged in, it will return an empty response with a `204` status code.

 ### Token based authentication